Trade Forex Trading

 Broker

-This example also uses MACD indicator
+This examples also uses MACD indicator

-A good indicator to combine classic diverging setups is the stochastic oscillator and wait for the stochastic lines to move in the direction of the divergence signal so as to confirm the trading signal.
+A good indicator to combine classic diverging setups is the stochastic oscillator and wait for the stochastic lines to move in direction of the divergence signal so as to confirm the trading signal.

-Example of Moving Average Crossover Method Strategy
+Examples of MA Crossover Strategy Method Strategy Method